Badran98/Udacity_DSND_Capstone_Project/Industry_Classification/README.md

 You can think of the job industry as the category or general field in which you work.
 On a job application, "industry" refers to a broad category under which a number of job titles can fall.
 For example, sales is an industry; job titles under this category can include sales associate, sales manager,manufacturing sales rep, pharmaceutical sales and so on.
 </p>

+You will need to run html Home_page.html and Results.html locally to test Web Application

 ### Details:

 Given a dataset that has two variables (Job title & Industry) in a csv format of more than 8,500 samples.This dataset is imbalanced (Imbalance means that the number of data points available for different classes is different) as follows: